-Lake Michigan is famous for its gorgeous beach towns, towering lighthouses, exquisite surfing spots, and for being listed among the largest lakes across the globe.
-There are numerous camping spots for casual tourists and experienced campers alike, and today we’ll talk about some of the ones that you should add to your bucket list, so let’s begin from the top:
+Lake Michigan is famous for its gorgeous beach towns, towering lighthouses, exquisite surfing spots, and is one of the largest lakes in the world.
+There are numerous spots for camping on Lake Michigan for casual tourists and experienced campers alike, and today we’ll talk about some of the ones that you should add to your bucket list, so let’s begin from the top:

 1. Sandy Shores